wtsia/DevQ-Backend/README.md

 ## Description

 This is the backend for an App called DevQ, and is deployed on heroku.
-To add additional questions, do so from the front end: https://wtsia.github.io/DevQ/.
+To add additional questions, read through CONTRIBUTIONS below.
+To add a non-permanent question to the site: https://wtsia.github.io/DevQ/.

 ## Endpoints by Type: